bukovyn/CentOS-7-Server/README.md

 LABEL=/mydata           /mydata                 ext3    defaults        1 2
 ```

+**Only the last line is important.**
-Only the **last line** is important, with this configuration line added to the fstab file, the file system will now automount on the next system boot.
+With this configuration line added to the fstab file, the file system will now automount on the next system boot.